Halloween Featured in

 While Halloween is celebrated all around the world, it actually originates from the Celtic traditional festival of Samhain.
 So the Irish celebrate Halloween with special vigour.
 October 31 is a perfect time to be in Dublin due to its numerous castles haunted by the tortured spirits of the underworld, wild parties and family-friendly fun events.
 Macnas Sleep No More torchlight parade throughout Dublin City is one of the most popular events on Halloween night.
-Another popular activity to try at Halloween is a ghostbus tour.
 Also, don't forget to pay tribute to Irish author Bram Stoker who created the infamous Dracula story.

 Bram Stoker Festival (October 30–November 2, 2020)

 The Bram Stoker Festival is one of the largest gatherings of vampire fans in the world.
 The famous gothic festival features a terrifying programme of events during four days and nights of deadly adventures.
 The festival is always held on the eve of Halloween, during the October Bank Holiday Weekend.
 The Bram Stoker Festival embraces all things dark and supernatural, as well as the legacy of one of Ireland’s most famous writers.
 It features memorable spectacles on water, costume screenings in the dead of night, daring theatre performances in evocative churches and other unusual places, a pop-up Victorian fun parks and plenty of live entertainment.

 Halloween at Malahide Castle (dates for 2020 TBA)